celo-org/docs/docs/developer-resources/deploy-dapp.md

 :::tip

-Developers can build on Celo using any [Ethereum](https://ethereum.org/en/) compatible tools including Remix, Truffle, Hardhat, and others.
+Developers can build on Celo using many [Ethereum](https://ethereum.org/en/) compatible tools including Remix, Truffle, Hardhat, and others.
 By making a few adjustments to your project’s network configuration settings, you can deploy your new or existing dApp on Celo.

+Just getting started learning about how to write smart contracts?
+[The Solidity docs](https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html) are a great place to start.

 :::